SpiralOutDotEu/dockervel/README.md

 and now for this terminal session you have aliases like `dartisan`, `dcomposer`, `dnodejs`, `dup`, `dstop`.

 If you don't want to work with aliases, open the script and see the coressponding commands next to each alias.
-In the following document it is supposed that you have executed aliashes.sh and you have the aliases active.
+In the following document it is supposed that you have executed `aliashes.sh` as `su` and you have the aliases active.

+### Create new Laravel Project
 * create new laravel project: `dcomposer-create`
 * type `localhost` in your browser and you see the Laravel welcome screen

-### fix permitions
+### Fix permitions
 since containers have different user in them, you have to change the permisions in www/ folder to be able to write. type:
 ```
 $ dpermit